InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - There are varying degrees of freedom, depending on whether your InnerSource initiative focuses more on permissionless innovation or on shared development of reusable components.
-- In any case, there can be times when the company interests are at odds with those of the community.
+- In any case, there can be times when a business units interests are at odds with those of the community.
 And while companies are more concerned with the bottom line and thus the products produced by an InnerSource community, InnerSource communities, on the other hand understand that a healthy community is a precondition for healthy code.
 This is why the Apache Software Foundation, after which many InnerSource initiative were modeled, has the motto "Community over Code".
+Vice versa, the effectiveness of the TC is strongly related to code health, as well.
+With the latter absent, the TC will have to spend all their time validating and documenting workarounds for bugs or a fragile architecture rather and will not have enough time to spend on onboarding and mentoring contributors.
 - It is this potential area of conflict, where the TC plays a vital role.
 - One example I remember is when I developed a system for remotely controlling HVAC systems in my InnerSource community.
 We successfully met the deadline to